 In 2017, Rio Tinto engaged CSIRO for a three-year project to apply the CSIRO approach with communities in the Pilbara region.
 The project is called Local Voices.
 Local Voices will provide the communities neighbouring Rio Tinto’s operations in the Pilbara a direct voice inside the company, and help the company engage with the issues that matter most to these communities.

-Results from the first ‘Pulse’ survey are in!
+Results from the March ‘Pulse’ survey are in!
 Click here to learn more

 The next ‘Pulse’ survey is available now.
 It’s not too late to join.
 Register today!